cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 ## Hockeypuck

-To upgrade the hockeypuck container to the latest commit, incant:
+To upgrade the Hockeypuck container to the latest commit, incant:

 ```
 git pull